The key to keeping your doors secure.

 It is wise to plan your door entry system ahead of installation.
 An access control system can be used for much more than keeping unauthorised persons out; it can be used to track where and when people come and go; how long people spend in particular areas; when pre-set entry numbers have been reached and so on.

 One of the first things to consider is how secure the door entry system needs to be.
 A basic system could be just a keypad and swipe card, but high-security systems can include all kinds of identity checks, even voice recognition, fingerprint or eye retina checks.

-Another planning consideration is the type and extent of systems you plan to connect to your access control system — CCTV and monitored alarms are just two examples.
+Another planning consideration is the type and extent of the network you plan to connect to your access control system — CCTV and monitored alarms are just two examples.

 When you have determined the primary function of the scheme and what connections you intend you will need to think about the areas that you wish to secure, most notably the number of doors that will have restricted access.

 A small system could mean a simple electronic keypad door lock, but if you plan something more elaborate, it is wise to plan one that not only accomplished the immediate task but also one that gives scope for easy expansion at a later date.

 Once you have determined the number of security doors required you will need to collect information on each access point, the type of door, the lock mechanism and the access control system that will operate it.